 - Hornblower: It's established that sailor Hornblower is afraid of heights.
 In the last episode of series 1 "The Frogs and the Lobsters", he climbs atop of the mast for no particular reason other than enjoy the sail, and he smiles and looks fairly happy.
 In series 2 episode "Retribution", he volunteers himself to descend from a high cliff.
 However, when his friend mischievously reminds him of his former anxiety, he says that nothing has changed and that he's still frightened.

 - Rikku has a major Fear of Thunder in Final Fantasy X. We're told in Final Fantasy X2 that she camped out for a week in the Thunder Plains and got over it, sure enough in X-2 she's walking around the Thunder Plains merrily.

 - Not necessarily fears, but most of Persona 4 has to do with the main characters facing the manifestations of their insecurities.
 Although this is after they've rejected them, and then the rest of the party has to beat the crap out of the shadow to keep it from killing the original.

-- Devil May Cry 3 invokes this trope, among others, with the Shadow boss battle.
+- Devil May Cry 3: Dante's Awakening invokes this trope, among others, with the Shadow boss battle.
 The Shadow, as is often the case in classic heroic tales (and Jungian Psychology) is meant to invoke Dante's doubts and fears (giving the boss fight distinct shades of Battle in the Center of the Mind), but when confronted by it, Dante simply responds with:

 Dante: I know why you're here.
 You're here to ask me some questions, aren't you?
 Well too bad.
 I already answered them myself.
 I don't need you anymore.